 Regional ATOVS retransmission service: EARS, Asia Pacific RARS and South American RARS

-These comparisons are made with HIRS level 1d data (HIRS, AMSU-A and AMSU-B/MHS on the HIRS grid).
+The comparisons shown on this page are made with HIRS level 1d data (HIRS, AMSU-A and AMSU-B/MHS on the HIRS grid).
 The level 1d files are generated using AAPP from the incoming level 1c regional data, and are compared with the corresponding level 1d files generated from global level 1b data from NOAA.

 Station names are marked with the regional network to which they belong: [E]=EARS, [AP]=Asia-Pacific RARS, [SA]=South American RARS.
 The “Time of day” is not applicable to “Latest” data.

 - AMSU Channel 15 is a map of the brightness temperature difference between RARS and global data for AMSU-A channel 15 (89.0 GHz).
 For NOAA-17, AMSU-B channel 1 (also 89 GHz) is used instead of AMSU-A.